Strategic partnerships

 Pennsylvania State University strategic partnership

 In 2018, the University selected Pennsylvania State University (Penn State) as a strategic partner institution following an extended analysis of our international engagement.
-The University of Auckland is already supporting our strategic partnership through our International Central Networks and Partnerships Grant (ICNPG) - see International Opportunities.
+Since the signing of the MoU, the partnership has established two rounds of seed funding programmes, workshops and academic visits to enable academic engagement and produce collaborative projects.

 Penn State and the University of Auckland have established a Collaboration Development Fund supporting a limited number of small collaboration grants.
-Jointly funded by the administrations and faculties of both universities, they will be used to help establish long-term collaborative research and education projects between the institutions.
-In June of 2020, the following projects were awarded Collaboration Development Seed Fund Grants:
+Jointly funded by the administrations and faculties of both universities, they established long-term collaborative research and education projects between the institutions.

 The University of Hawaiʻi at Mānoa strategic partnership